HarshaLakkaraju/MicroController_Scripts/ESP8266_n8n_Multi_Webhook_Manager/readme.md

 const char* ssid        = "<<your wi-fi name>>";
 const char* password    = "<<password>>";
 ```
-Replace "loading...." and "fuckyou@" with your personal Wi-Fi SSID and password.
+Replace "username" and "password" with your personal Wi-Fi SSID and password.

 ## How to Change Login Credentials